Netdex/android-usb-script/README.md

 New demo applications can be added to `assets/scripts`.
 The API is pretty much self-documenting, just look at the existing demos to get a feel for how the API works.

+## Troubleshooting
+### "Device Malfunctioned" on Windows 10
+There may be an incompatibility between the supported USB speed between the USB function and USB port.
+For example, if you try to use the HID function on a port that only supports USB SuperSpeed, you will get this error.
+This is common when using certain USB 3.0 hubs.
+If you plugged into a USB hub, try using a port connected to the USB Root Hub.
+If you plugged into a USB 3.0 port, try using a USB 2.0 port.

+### "java.io.IOException: Could not write to /dev/hidgX"
+Try setting SELinux to permissive mode by running `setenforce 0` as root.

 ## Third-party
 - [libsuperuser](https://github.com/Chainfire/libsuperuser)